 Tags

-Australian Aboriginal names, english names, Greek names, honouring, Latin names, locational names, mythological names, Old English names, Old Norse names, surname names, unisex names, Welsh names
+animal names, aristocratic titles, astronomical names, Australian Aboriginal names, english names, famous namesakes, fruit names, Greek names, honouring, Latin names, locational names, mythological names, name history, name meaning, name popularity, names of houses, nature names, nicknames, Old English names, Old Norse names, saints names, surname names, unisex names, Welsh names

 Arcadia

-Arcadia is a semi-rural suburb in the Hornsby shire that was first opened up into a settlement by timber cutters in 1817.
-It is named after the region of Greece that in legend was seen as an idyllic pastoral area, and as commercial development is severely restricted here, Arcadia retains its image as a rustic retreat.
-Locations in Arcadia were used for the film, Tomorrow When the War Began.
+Arcadia is a semi-rural suburb in the Hornsby shire, first opened up into a settlement by timber cutters in 1817.
+It is named after a region of Greece that in legend was seen as an idyllic pastoral area.
 The name of the Greek region means “bear”, and is after a son of Zeus from Greek mythology called Arcas, whose mother Callisto was turned into a bear.
 He and his mother were made into the constellations of Ursa Major and Ursa Minor – the great and little bear.
-This is a name which has been used in many cultures for several centuries, but is only now becoming better known in the English-speaking world as a personal name.
-It is pronounced ar-KAY-dee-uh, and you could use Kay or Kaydee as a nickname.
+Because commercial development is severely restricted in the suburb of Arcadia, it has retained an image as a rustic retreat which fits its name.
+The name Arcadia is a feminine form of the Greek name Arcadius, meaning “from Arcadia”.
+There are a couple of saints named Arcadius, and there was also an Emperor Arcadius, whose daughter was named Arcadia after him.
+This name, which has been more often used in continental Europe and Latin American than in English-speaking countries, feels rather exotic, and quite Utopian.
+It is pronounced ar-KAY-dee-uh, and you could use Arkie, Kay, or Kaydee as a nickname.

 Avalon

 Avalon is a suburb in the Northern Beaches region famous for its surf culture.
 An episode of Baywatch was filmed here in the 1990s, and must have impressed, as the show’s producers decided to shoot the rest of the series at Avalon Beach.
-However, residents complained at this to the point that Baywatch went to Hawaii instead.
+However, residents complained until Baywatch went to Hawaii instead.
 Woot, people power!
 The first land grant in the area was in 1827, but it didn’t receive its name until 1921.
-It is named after the paradisiacal island of Celtic myth, where it is said King Arthur received his final resting place.
+It is named after the paradisical island of Celtic myth, where it is said King Arthur received his final resting place.
 It is thought the name of the island comes from the Welsh word for “apple”, as it is pictured in myth as being blessed by an abundance of fruit.
-This name is unisex, but seems to be used more for girls as it looks similar to the popular name Ava, although pronounced AV-uh-lohn.
-Being associated with a land of faeries and magic, it seems like a more mystical version of Eden or Heaven.
+Avalon has been used as a personal name since the 19th century, when anything Arthurian was fashionable, and has more often been given to girls.
+Fitting in with popular names such as Ava, it seems like a more mystical version of Eden or Heaven.

 Bronte

-Bronte is a beachside suburb close to the CBD, and has scenic cliff-top walking paths to popular locations such as Cooge and Bondi.
+Bronte [pictured] is an upmarket beach-side suburb close to the city centre, with scenic cliff-top walking paths to popular locations such as Cooge and Bondi.
 This is another suburb with a keen surf culture, and the Bronte surf life saving club, founded in 1903, claims to be the oldest in the world.
-It has several notable residents, including wealthy businessman, Lachlan Murdoch.
-In 2008, the Sydney Morning Herald declared it to be the best suburb of Sydney to live in.
+It has made notable residents over the years, including Peter McCormick, who wrote the national anthem.
 Robert Lowe, later Viscount Sherbrook, bought 42 acres here in the 1830s.
 His house was completed in 1845 and named Bronte House in honour of admiral Horatio Nelson, who was the Duke of Bronte.
 Bronte is a place in Sicily, Italy, near Mount Etna.
-Its name means “the thunderer”, and as it is right near a volcano, it is easy to see how it got its name.
-Bronte, pronounced BRON-tee, only seems to have become popular in Australia, and although name sites tend to say it is after the Bronte sisters, I wonder if in Australia it is after this upmarket suburb instead?
+Its name, pronounced BRON-tee, means “the thunderer”, and as it is right near a volcano, it is easy to see how it got its name.
+Bronte first joined the charts in the 1990s, and was in the Top 100 by 1997, making #98.
+It joined the very bottom of Top 100 twice more, in 2000 and 2001, never getting higher than #93, and is now around the 400s.
+Only in Australia has Bronte attained even mild popularity, and no doubt Bronte Beach helps explain why.

 Elanora